keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 # Multi Stage Delivery using GitOps

-In multi-stage environments it can often become a challenge to keep an overview of how a particular version of a workload progresses through different stages.
+In multi-stage environments it can be a challenge to see how a particular version of a workload progresses through different stages.
 This can make it difficult to precisely trace exactly which modification introduced a problem when something goes wrong in one of the deployment stages.